sap-tutorials/Tutorials/tutorials/ai-core-orchestration-grounding/ai-core-orchestration-Grounding.md

 [OPTION END]

-### 7. Prepare knowledge base (data repository) and verification
+### 5. Prepare knowledge base (data repository) and verification

 [OPTION BEGIN [Bruno]]

-### 7.a Using Pipeline API
+#### 5.a Using Pipeline API [Option-1]

 #### Create Pipeline

-- Pipelines define the process for grounding and retrieving content from SharePoint repositories.
+- Pipelines define the process for grounding and retrieving content from SharePoint and AWS S3 repositories.

 In this use case, we have added facility management emails as grounding documents, uploading them to the designated SharePoint folder.
-I’m attaching the sample email folder [sample_emails] (img/sample_emails) used in this scenario.
+I’m attaching the sample email folder [sample_emails.zip] (img/sample_emails.zip) used in this scenario.
 For practice, you can also use these emails if needed.

+#### **Pipeline for MSSharePoint (Option-1)**

 •	**Expand 04_pipeline** and select **create_pipeline** request